-- 18.1 The relationships, sex and health education subject leader is responsible for monitoring the quality of teaching and learning for the subjects.
+- 18.1 The PSHE leader is responsible for monitoring the quality of teaching and learning for the subjects.

-- 18.2 The relationships, sex and health education subject leader will conduct subject assessments on an annual basis, which will include a mixture of the following:
+- 18.2 The PSHE leader will conduct subject assessments on an annual basis, which will include a mixture of the following:

 - Self-evaluations

 - Lesson observations

 - Topic feedback forms

 - Learning walks

 - Work scrutiny

 - Lesson planning scrutiny

-- 18.3 The relationships, sex and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.
+- 18.3 The PSHE leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.

-- 18.4 The relationships, sex and health education subject leader will work regularly and consistently with the headteacher and RSE link governor, e.g. through monthly review meetings, to evaluate the effectiveness of the subjects and implement any changes.
+- 18.4 The PSHE leader will work regularly and consistently with the headteacher and RSE link governor, e.g. through monthly review meetings, to evaluate the effectiveness of the subjects and implement any changes.